The descriptions below will help you evaluate what class is the best fit for your gymnast.

 “Advanced Classes” meet for 90 minutes.
 Gymnasts at this level have met the requirements for the Intermediate class.
 Gymnasts at this level will focus on advanced skills and Level 3 routine skill requirements.
 Gymnasts fulfilling these requirements will be eligible to advance to House Team if that is their goal.
 Gymnasts in the “Advanced” level may or may not be working toward competition goals.

-“House Team” is our “pre-team” program.
-It also serves as our “alternative team” program.
+“House Team” is our “pre-team” program and also serves as our “alternative team” program.
 Gymnasts will train 2-4 hours per week on advanced level skills comparable to the Silver and Gold Xcel level skills and routines.
-Gymnasts will have the opportunity to compete in intra-squad meets each year, held in January and May.
+Gymnasts will have the opportunity to compete in intra-squad meets each year, held in February and May.
 Gymnasts must have a “house team” leotard.
 Warm ups are optional.
 Some gymnasts are training to move on to the Xcel team program, and others are content to continue to participate at the “house” level.
 House Team is available by invitation.